Managing queries

 - Set a title and a description

-- Select the query type between Simple or Join Query
+- Select the query type between Simple query or Join query

-- Select The Source Type to get an initial set with all compatible resources in the project
+- Select the Source type to get an initial set with all compatible artifacts in the project

-- Write an optional query filter allowing to restrict the initial set with a specific condition.
-The query will return all the resources matching this filter.
+- Write an optional Source filter allowing to restrict this initial set with a specific condition.
+Filter can be a restriction on the existence of a link, or on the value of a property of the artifact itself, or any linked artifact.
+The query will return all the artifacts matching this filter.

 - Choose the type of the source artifacts that this query should apply on